A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-so that the function $\nudeux$ is actually sublinear on $\N$ and in other words, the minimal energy necessary for creating a map of charge $d$ is no longer proportional to $\vert d \vert $, but grows in fact sublinearily as $\vert d \vert^{\frac 3 4}$.
-This fact has in turn important consequences on the way to connect optimally defect for maps in $\mathcal R_{\rm ct} (\B^4, \S^2)$ and the definition of the corresponding defect measures\footnote{ in \cite{HR1}, the authors extend this discussion to several other targets.}.
+It follows that the function $\nudeux$ is actually sublinear on $\N$.
+In other words, the minimal energy necessary for creating a map of charge $d$ is no longer proportional to $\vert d \vert $, but grows in fact sublinearily as $\vert d \vert^{\frac 3 4}$.
+This fact has important consequences on the way to connect optimally defect for maps from $\B^4$ to $\S^2$ having a finite number of singularities and the definition of the corresponding defect measures\footnote{In \cite{HR1}, the authors extend this discussion to several other targets.}.